Infant Dental Care in Folsom

 Did you know that when a tooth first erupts it is most likely to get a cavity?
-For this reason and others, The American Association of Pediatric Dentists recommends you take your infant to see a dentist around the age of one.
-At the Tooth Station, Dr. Bryan provides infant dental care in Folsom which includes prevention strategies to reduce the risk of dental cavities and support overall dental health.
+For this reason, among others, The American Association of Pediatric Dentists recommends you take your infant to see a dentist around the age of one.
+At The Tooth Station, Dr. Bryan provides infant dental care in Folsom which includes prevention strategies to reduce the risk of dental cavities and support overall dental health.

 There are important milestones in dental development to be aware of before your child visits the dentist.
 If you have questions about infant dental care or if it’s time for your child's first appointment, contact our office!

 With everything a growing child needs to remain healthy, their teeth should be considered as well.
 Without strong teeth, children may have a hard time biting, chewing, and processing nutritious foods to help them grow.
 Supporting healthy development begins as soon as possible, even while pregnant.
 Expectant mothers should ensure they are consuming nutrient-dense foods and taking good care of their own teeth and gums to avoid the development of gum disease.